G & R Wrenn Limited was founded by brothers George Raymond and Cyril Richard Wrenn

 Molds were altered and updated to imprint the name G & R Wrenn Ltd. onto the under body of the

 locomotive and the first of the many G & R Wrenn Locomotives was born.
-G. & R. Wrenn Ltd. was also used
+The goal was to carry on the manufacture of the

 Hornby Dublo stock, which included complete locomotives, wagons and coaches, and Hornby Dublo parts